How to start

 We provide floor plans and other drawings of our house so you can go to the Municipality and ask for preliminary approval.

 This seems to be what everyone worries about.

-How can you say if you can truly afford it if you don’t know exactly what is the maximum amount you can spend (or borrow from the bank)?
+How can you say if you can truly afford it if you don’t know exactly what exactly the maximum amount is you can spend (or borrow from the bank)?

 This is one of the topics we cover in the Budgeting Guide and it is the key to build a house you can really enjoy… a house that is a launchpad for your life and not a burden on your finances and your free time.

 6. You must plan everything

 Once you have figured out the details of your budget and you’ve made plans to buy materials and services, you have to schedule the works.